 Your members know your membership best, so why not let them do the talking for you?
 Not only does this encourage potential members to create personal connections, but it also ensures you are dedicating enough time to make current members happy.

-Eva is excited to use these techniques we have mentioned thus far, but wants to know how else she can increase memberships!
+Eva is excited to use these techniques to increase membership!

 Collaborate with Other Organizations

 Collaboration is simply when two or more organizations (for-profit or nonprofit) come together to work on a project.
 Collaborations open your nonprofit up to a new world of opportunities!
 You can increase your network, double your resources, and boost your impact.

 Another perk of collaborations is that it opens your organization up to another segment of potential members.
 By collaborating with these nonprofits and businesses you will have access to their supporters, which can be a source of new members for your organization.

 When considering a collaboration, be sure that the other organizations share the same values.
 This will help you to avoid conflict, while simultaneously ensuring that you are reaching the right market.

 Even more important than ensuring that you share the same values, ensure that the other organizations don’t have conflicting practices.
 For example, if your organization is dedicated to the sustainable development of your community, you should ensure that your collaborators have local sustainable practices and don’t favor big businesses over local expansion.

 On the other hand, if the other collaborators are a big business, this can help both parties by allowing them to become more involved with the community, and help you expand your resources.

 The takeaway with collaborations is that they can be a big help to increasing membership, as long as you make sure to find the right collaborators to work with.

 Just like you need to use the communication channels that work best for established members, you should also do this for your potential members.
 Chances are these two things will be very similar, so finding out how your members prefer to communicate can also help you figure out how to communicate with potential members.